anthonylhill/anthonylhill.github.io/README.md

 ## Features
 <ol>
+<li>Create programs, edit, assemble, and load to MC's memory entirely over Wifi</li>
-<li>Program loading via override of the MC front panel switches</li>
+<li>Programs loaded to 1802 memory via DMA and override of the MC front panel switches</li>
+<li>PiZero can start, halt, or reset 1802.
+<li>Intercepts the 1802 interrupt signal from the front panel when PiZero is in control so that front panel interrupts from LED MUX circuit don't disrupt downloads.</li>
-<li>Serial console interface between PiZero and 1802 via Q & EF3 to Pi UART GPIO pins running minicom</li>
+<li>Serial console interface for terminal I/O between PiZero and 1802 via Q & EF3 to PiZero's UART GPIO pins ( PiZero running minicom)</li>
-<li>Able to read parallel output from 1802 to front panel - useful for debugging and/or high speed data PiZero/1802 exchange in conjunction with switch overrides</li>
+<li>Able to read parallel output from 1802 to front panel for debugging or high speed data PiZero/1802 exchange in conjunction with switch overrides</li>
-<li>Intercepts the –INT signal from  the front panel when PiZero is in control so that front panel interrupts from LED MUX circuit don't disrupt downloads before 1802 interrups can be disabled.</li>
 <li>Prototype interconnect area with connections for three uncommitted PIZERO gpio pins and the 1802 ef1, ef2, & interrupt pins (plus 5v , 3.3v, & GND)</li>
-<li>Jumpers to bypass both the MWR and RUN connections from front panel.</li>
+<li>Jumpers to disable both the MWR and RUN connections from front panel.</li>
-<li>Form factor & connectors to fit into MC stack</li>
-<li>WiFi, USB, HDMI, and composite video via PiZero connectors accessible </li>
+<li>Power, USB, HDMI, and composite video available via accessible PiZero connectors on rear of stack</li>
-<li>PiZero utility written in C to load program code to 1802</li>
-<li>Run A18 assembler for development and loading of code on PiZero</li>
 <li>Power both MC and PiZero via single USB wall wart</li>
 <li>Maintains MC's all-in-one compact form factor (requires extension ring to fit into Altoids tin)</li>
 <li>Works with either version of MC front panel or without any front panel</li>
 <li>Safely manages 3.3v to 5v to 3.3v level conversions as needed</li>
 <li> Ground connection post for scope or logic probe.
+<li>PiZero utility written in C to load program code to 1802</li>
+<li>Run editor and assembler (e.g. A18) in PiZero for development and loading of code on PiZero</li>
 </ol>